kubermatic-labs/cluster-migration/user-cluster/README.md

 ### Migrate Workload and update DNS

-- Start to drain the old nodes, one-by-one with: `kubectl drain --ignore-daemonsets --delete-local-data to-migrate-vsphere-node-xxxx`
+- Start to remove the wokroload of the old nodes
+  a) drain, one-by-one with: `kubectl drain --ignore-daemonsets --delete-local-data to-migrate-vsphere-node-xxxx`
+  b) mark current nodes as not schedule: `kubectl cordon node` + reschedule workload e.g. `kubectl rollout restart deployment xxx`
 - Test after first node drain if workload is still reachable and continue
 - Change DNS configuration from the old endpoint to new external name or IP of AWS load balancer